abhayra12/Gen-AI-Roadmap/week-03-04-deep-learning-nlp/HOMEWORK.md

 ---

-## 🎯 Assignment: Multi-lingual Text Classifier
+## 🎯 Assignment: Manufacturing Document Classifier for Copilot

-Build a production-ready text classification system using transformers and HuggingFace.
+**Objective:** Build a robust text classification system using transformers to automatically categorize documents from a manufacturing environment.
+This classifier will be a core component of our Manufacturing Copilot, helping it understand and route information efficiently.

 ---

 ## 📊 Project Requirements

-### Task Options (Choose One)

-**Option 1: Sentiment Analysis**
-- Multi-lingual product reviews
-- Classify: Positive/Negative/Neutral
-- Support: English, Hindi, Tamil

-**Option 2: Topic Classification**
-- News article categorization
-- Categories: Business, Tech, Sports, Entertainment
-- Multi-label classification

-**Option 3: Language Detection**
-- Identify language of text
-- Support 10+ Indian languages
+### Task: Maintenance Log Severity Classification

+Your task is to build a multi-class text classifier that categorizes maintenance logs into one of three severity levels: **Normal**, **Warning**, or **Critical**.

+- **Dataset:** You will create a synthetic dataset of at least 100 maintenance log entries.
+Each entry should be a realistic sentence or short paragraph describing a factory event.
-- Handle code-mixed text
+- **Classes:**
+    - `Normal (0)`: Routine operations, scheduled maintenance, successful checks.
+    - `Warning (1)`: Minor deviations, potential issues, observations requiring monitoring.
+    - `Critical (2)`: System failures, safety alerts, production stoppages.

 ---

 ## 📋 Deliverables

 ### Part 1: Data Preparation (20 points)
-- Collect or use existing dataset (min 5000 samples)
-- Clean and preprocess text
-- Split train/val/test (70/15/15)
-- Handle class imbalance
-- Create data loaders
+- Create a synthetic dataset of at least 100 samples in a CSV or JSON file.
+- Ensure a reasonable balance between the three classes.
+- Split the data into training, validation, and test sets (e.g., 70/15/15 split).
+- Load the data using HuggingFace `datasets` or PyTorch `Dataset`.

-### Part 2: Model Selection (15 points)
+### Part 2: Model Selection & Fine-tuning (35 points)
-- Research suitable HuggingFace models
-- Compare 3+ models on validation set
-- Document selection criteria
-- Justify final choice

-### Part 3: Fine-tuning (30 points)
+- Choose a suitable pre-trained model from the HuggingFace Hub (e.g., `distilbert-base-uncased`, `bert-base-uncased`).
+Justify your choice.
-- Fine-tune selected model
+- Fine-tune the model on your training dataset using the `Trainer` API.
-- Track training metrics
-- Implement early stopping
+- Implement a `compute_metrics` function to track accuracy during evaluation.
-- Save best model
+- Save the best-performing model checkpoint.
-- Document hyperparameters

-### Part 4: Evaluation (20 points)
+### Part 3: Evaluation (25 points)
-- Comprehensive metrics (accuracy, F1, precision, recall)
-- Confusion matrix
-- Error analysis
-- Performance by class
-- Comparison with baseline
+- Evaluate the fine-tuned model on the test set.
+- Report key metrics: accuracy, precision, recall, and F1-score (macro-averaged).
+- Generate and display a confusion matrix to visualize model performance.
+- Conduct an error analysis: identify a few examples where the model failed and hypothesize why.

-### Part 5: Deployment (15 points)
+### Part 4: Inference & Deployment (20 points)
-- Create inference script
+- Create a simple inference pipeline using the fine-tuned model.
-- Build simple API (FastAPI)
-- Test with new examples
-- Document usage
-- Provide demo
+- Write a script or function that takes a new, unseen maintenance log as input and outputs the predicted severity.
+- (Optional but Recommended) Build a simple web interface using Gradio or Streamlit to demonstrate your classifier.

 ---